h2non/bimg/README.md

 bimg.Write("new.jpg", newImage)
 ```

 #### func  DetermineImageTypeName

 ```go
 func DetermineImageTypeName(buf []byte) string
 ```
+Determines the image type format by name (jpeg, png, webp or tiff)

 #### func  Initialize

 ```go
 func Initialize()
 ```
+Explicit thread-safe start of libvips.
+You should only call this function if you
+previously shutdown libvips

 #### func  IsTypeNameSupported

 ```go
 func IsTypeNameSupported(t string) bool
 ```
+Check if a given image type name is supported

 #### func  IsTypeSupported

 ```go
 func IsTypeSupported(t ImageType) bool
 ```
+Check if a given image type is supported

 #### func  Read